bobgreenshields/rivers-of-blood/secrets/Ruriks letter.md

 - and the red priests?
 - and who are their followers?
 - ceremony of the merging?

+#### The Dwarves

+- [ ] how to integrate this into the letter or notes?

-- met the dwarves of somewhere to ask the stone
+- met the dwarves of somewhere to ask about the stone
 	- none of the miners knew what it was
 	- but a very old dwarf had heard of this stone
 	- powerful magical properties